 Most people who lose weight and keep it off use food diaries.
 Just the act of logging what you eat inspires you to eat healthier.
 You’ll take your weight loss efforts to a new level when you pair a food tracker with your fitness device.

-Some devices, like those from Fitbit, Larklife, and Jawbone, have a way to track what you eat on their own web sites or apps.
+Some devices, like those from Fitbit or Larklife have a way to track what you eat on their own web sites or apps.
 Most of the ones that don't have their own food trackers sync with apps that do.
 Even the devices with their own food tracking often sync with apps that allow you to see more details about nutrition.

 One benefit of devices sharing data is that when your food tracker "learns" how many calories you've burned from exercise, it may be able to adjust your calorie limit for the day.